 The Berkey comes with a 2-year manufacturer warranty but when purchased through The Berkey Filters Store, it is extended to a lifetime warranty on all the new full-size stainless steel systems.

-I hope that this helps you make an informed decision about Berkey Water Systems.
+I hope that this berkey water filter review helps you make an informed decision about Berkey Water Systems.
 It truly is one of my absolute kitchen must-haves and I know that it will be for many years to come.

 Want to get a Berkey Filtration System of your own?
 Little House Living readers can use the coupon code LHLIVING to get 5% off your purchase!
 Just head over to their website and enter the coupon code at checkout.

-Please note, Berkey has not paid for my opinion of their product, they are simply sponsoring the giveaway.
+Please note, Berkey has not paid for my opinion of their product.
 Any thoughts or opinions on the Berkey system are totally my own, based on experience.
 We honestly love this system and know you will too.